takeshixx/advent-calendar-2020/README.md

 # Advent Calendar of Advanced Cyber Fun

-Ideas for the 2020 edition
+The 2020 edition with even more cyber fun.
+Wow!

 ## Intro